WagnerBeccard/hassio-addons/README.md

 ## flicd

-React to flic button presses on the Raspberry Pi.
+React to flic button presses on the host machine.

 ### Installation